luyouqi/The-Future-Style-of-programming-languages/README.md

 </h2>
 <img src="https://github.com/luyouqi/The-Future-Style-of-programming-languages/blob/master/code-style1.png" /><br>
 <h2>
 12. &ensp; Arguments could be represent by underlined, color, italic, bold, or ornamental penmanship strings.
-Doing that will have a good effect of formatting and simplifying the loop statement, methods, Anonymous functions etc.  So an [ else ]  statement or random code without parameters, no need to keep a line blank.
+Doing that will have a good effect of formatting and simplifying the condition statement, methods, Anonymous functions etc.  So an [ else ]  statement or random code without parameters, no need to keep a line blank.
 </h2><br>
 <img src="https://github.com/luyouqi/The-Future-Style-of-programming-languages/blob/master/code-style-2.png" /><br>